peterr-s/hash_map/README.md

 `hash_map_get`, aliased as `get`, takes a pointer to a hash map and a pointer to a key.
 It returns a pointer to the associated value if the key exists.
 If not, it returns NULL.

 `hash_map_drop`, aliased as `drop`, takes a pointer to a hash map and a pointer to a key.
-It removes the key and its value from the map if present, else returns `HM_WARN_NOTFOUND`.
+It removes the key and its value from the map if present, else returns `HM_W_NOTFOUND`.
 On success, this function returns `0`.
 If a memory allocation error occurs, it returns `HM_ERR_ALLOC`.

 ##### Fast Manipulation Functions